Strategy to safeguard human, animal, and environmental health launched

 The initiative marks a concerted effort to protect the interconnected health of humans, animals, and the environment.

-Speaking at the launch event, Minister of Health and Social Services, Dr Kalumbi Shangula stressed the strategy’s significance in tackling zoonotic diseases and other health threats that impact both livelihoods and economies.
+Speaking at the launch, Minister of Health and Social Services, Dr Kalumbi Shangula stressed the strategy’s significance in tackling zoonotic diseases and other health threats that impact both livelihoods and economies.

-He emphasized that diseases like rabies and food-borne illnesses, emerging at the human-animal-environment interface, continue to pose substantial challenges.
+He emphasized that diseases like rabies and food-borne illnesses, emerging at the human-animal interface, continue to pose substantial challenges.

-Shangula underscored that the One Health approach enhances coordination, communication, and collaboration across sectors, thereby bolstering Namibia’s capacity to respond effectively to such threats.
+Shangula said that the One Health approach enhances coordination, communication and collaboration across sectors, bolstering Namibia’s capacity to respond effectively to such threats.

-Reflecting on Namibia’s experiences with various outbreaks, including cholera, anthrax, Crimean-Congo hemorrhagic fever, and the recent COVID-19 pandemic, Shangula highlighted the urgent need for a unified national strategy.
+Reflecting on Namibia’s experiences with various outbreaks like cholera, anthrax, Crimean-Congo haemorrhagic fever and the recent COVID-19 pandemic, Shangula highlighted the urgent need for a unified national strategy.

-He emphasized that within Namibia’s context, the One Health approach becomes imperative due to frequent reports of zoonotic diseases, compounded by the impacts of climate change.
+He emphasized that in the Namibian context, the One Health approach becomes imperative due to frequent reports of zoonotic diseases, compounded by the impacts of climate change.

-The Minister of Agriculture, Water, and Land Reform, Carl Schlettwein, supported this sentiment, stating,

-Financial commitment to the strategy is robust, with the government allocating over N$4 million annually from its budget to support its implementation.
+Financial commitment to the strategy is robust, with the government allocating over N$4 million annually to support its implementation.

-This funding aims to bolster specific interventions in key sectors, including disease surveillance, programmes combatting antimicrobial resistance, and wildlife disease control.
+This funding supports specific interventions in disease surveillance, programmes combatting antimicrobial resistance, and wildlife disease control.

 The implementation of the strategy meanwhile will undergo annual reviews by the One Health Multisectoral Coordinating Committee.
 Its activities will be integrated into broader national health strategies, ensuring comprehensive and sustained efforts to safeguard public health and environmental integrity.